jeroenminderman/occ-coding-tests/README.md

 ```

 ## Use
-The core of this repo is the documentation included in the docs/ folder, generated using Quarto.
+The core of this repo is the documentation included in the [docs/](docs/) folder, generated using Quarto.
+Please see there for details on the occupation coding tools demonstrated here, the benchmark data included, and the results of the tests run.

 To build the documentation locally, you will need to have Quarto installed.
 Installation of the command line tools for this (`quarto-cli`) should be taken care of by the `requirements.txt` file above, but in case you want to install Quarto separately or need to troubleshoot, you can find installation instructions on the [Quarto website](https://quarto.org/docs/get-started/).

 Once you have Quarto installed, you can build the documentation by running the following command in the root directory of the repo:
 ```bash